-There’s a new(ish) kind of TV in town, and it’s called QLED.
+There’s a new(ish) kind of TV in town and it’s called QLED.
 Samsung coined and trademarked the term, announcing the first QLED TVs at CES 2017, but it isn’t keeping that acronym entirely for itself.
 Sources at Samsung tell Digital Trends they would like to see other companies adopt the QLED moniker for their quantum-dot infused LED TVs, too.
-To prove it, the South Korean electronics giant forged a partnership with Chinese manufacturers Hisense and TCL, announcing a QLED Alliance in late April 2017, and as we witnessed at CES 2018, TCL now has a QLED line of TVs.
+To prove it, the South Korean electronics giant forged a partnership with Chinese manufacturers Hisense and TCL, announcing a QLED Alliance in late April 2017, and TCL now has a QLED line of TVs.

 As you may have surmised, an alliance implies there is an enemy, and in this case, that would be OLED.
-Sounds like it’s time for a QLED vs. OLED TV battle!
+Sounds like it’s time for a QLED versus OLED TV battle!

 QLED refers to an LED TV using quantum dots to enhance its performance.

 OLED TVs have received high praise from tech journalists and reviewers across the board, including Digital Trends; LG’s C8 OLED won our praise as the best TV in 2018, for example.
-But until 2017, LG was the only name in the OLED game, and premium price tags put them out of reach of most consumers, so the threat was low.
+But until recently, LG was the only name in the OLED game, and premium price tags long put them out of reach of most consumers.
 Now that Sony is bringing competition to the market with its own amazing-looking OLED TVs and LG’s OLED lineup has expanded to include more affordable models, the heat is on QLED technology.
 Samsung seems poised to meet the challenge, though, updating the technology in subsequent QLED lines to try and close the gap.

-For those reasons – not to mention the word QLED looks and sounds a lot like OLED — it’s important to compare the merits of these dueling display technologies in a QLED vs. OLED comparison.
-As always, Digital Trends is here to lay it all out for you.
-First, we’ll discuss what QLED is — and isn’t — before pitting the two technologies against each other in a point-by-point battle for supremacy.
+For those reasons – not to mention the word QLED looks and sounds a lot like OLED — it’s important to compare the merits of these dueling display technologies.
+First, we’ll discuss what each technology is (and isn’t) before pitting them against each other in a point-by-point battle for supremacy.

 What is QLED?